Hone logo

 Edge Cases to Consider:

-• A program with no statements.
+• Functions with no code.

 Examples